Oakiee/Portfolio/C#/FlooringProject/README.md

 	- Remove an order

 This project utilized the Repository Design Pattern and as such featured a Data layer consisting of repos, a BLL layer consisting of managers and a UI layer consisting of menus and workflows.
+It also had a Test layer to test the OrderRepo and OrderManager class functions.
+The OrderRepo tests featured a test set-up and test tear-down.